Roads to Mussoorie is a nostalgic collection of incidents and stories that Ruskin Bond delightfully recollects.

 In this candid and funny chronicle of his life in Mussoorie, Ruskin vividly writes about his excursions to the various hill stations and hills in and around Mussoorie.

 He comments how he was never much of a climber but more of a steady walker.

 He journals about his various climbing companions and their different virtues, ultimately highlighting the importance of a perfect partner to enjoy a good climb.

 Must Read: 35 of the Best Books by Ruskin Bond

-Needless to state, “Roads to Mussoorie” is definitely a recommended read from me and I would urge every Indian and every foreigner to do give this book a try to enjoy a slice of life from the Himalayan hills.
+Needless to state, “Roads to Mussoorie” is definitely a recommended read from me and I would urge everyone to give this book a try to enjoy a slice of life from the Himalayan hills.